End qualified immunity in Florida

 • Starts disclosing public records

-Yes.
-Florida's sunshine laws ensure that police misconduct records are publically available.
+Yes, Florida's sunshine laws ensure that police misconduct records are publicly available.

 Case studies in Florida